nicodestefanis01/gusto-data-agent/README.md

 "List penalty cases from the last quarter"
 "Show fraud loss transactions from last month"
-"Show credit loss transactions with amounts over $1000"
+"Show credit loss transactions with amounts over $1000" "Show me ATO transactions from the last quarter"
+"Find ATO-related payments with losses greater than $500"
 ```

 ## 📋 Important Data Rules